How Much Does a Chimney Cap Cost to Install?

 How to Save Money on Chimney Cap Cost

-How much to replace a chimney cap?
-Installing a chimney cap can be expensive, but there are several ways homeowners can save money on the cost of this project without sacrificing quality or cutting corners.
+How much does it cost to replace a chimney cap?
+Chimney repair costs are not insignificant, and installing a chimney cap is no exception.
+However, there are several ways homeowners can save money on the cost of this project without sacrificing quality or cutting corners.
 What follows are some money-saving tips to help homeowners complete the project without breaking the bank.

-• Request multiple quotes from qualified chimney cap installers.
+• Shop around.
+It’s a good idea to request quotes from several qualified chimney cap installers.
 It is always a good rule of thumb to solicit at least three different pricing quotes to compare the cost of services and choose the best value option.

-• Be on the lookout for sales at retailers that sell chimney caps.
+• Keep an eye out for sales.
 Typically, around certain holidays or at the end of seasons, big-box stores will have sales during which homeowners might be able to scoop up a deal on a chimney cap.

 Questions to Ask About Chimney Cap Installation

 Before hiring a chimney professional to install a chimney cap, homeowners will want to make sure they are hiring someone who is qualified to do the job.
-Ask these important questions to help ensure a quality installation.
+There are a few important questions homeowners can ask to help ensure a quality installation.

 • Are you licensed and insured to perform this type of work?